The Dragoon Expeditions

 In 1843, trouble erupted along the Santa Fe Trail, not from Indian attacks but from Texans.
 Ill will existed between Texas and Mexico even before the Texan Revolution of 1836.
 Prejudice and hatred on both sides, border squabbles and violence continued into the 1840s.
 In 1843, Texas "freebooters" began attacking Mexican caravans along the trail.

-One group of Texans murdered Antonio Chavez, a Mexican trader, on American soil.
+One group of Missouri men who had plans to join the Texan freebooters murdered Antonio Chavez, a Mexican trader, on American soil.
 The army apprehended and punished the killers but traders were fearful of further attacks and asked the War Department to furnish a military escort that year from Missouri to Santa Fe.

 "We are not on American soil"